-Men reported feeling more pain in their stomach and experienced sweating more than women in some studies.
+Men reported feeling more pain in their stomachs and experienced sweating more than women in some studies.

-This is not to say that men do not experience the breathing difficulties and that women not to experience increased perspiration during panic attacks.
-Both men and women, can, and indeed do, experience both.
+This is not to say that men do not experience breathing difficulties and that women not experience increased perspiration during panic attacks.
+Both men and women can, and indeed do, experience both.

 Anxiety Treatment and Self Help

 If you have already had your anxiety diagnosed, you might be offered the following treatments.

 If you attended your doctor, you could be offered medication or referred to someone like me ( a psychologist) for talking therapy.
 Still, a stepped care approach to anxiety treatment could be implemented.

 Step 1: Use of Self Help for Anxiety.

 This can include general self-help material such as books and guided self-help materials such as CCBT; Computerised Cognitive Behavioural Therapy.
 I have been working in psychology for almost 20 years and specialise in anxiety and find that self-help is enough for most people.